 Music isn’t a strength of this game, but a couple of tunes stick out in my mind, namely the tune in the final stage.
 The rest are rather meh.
 Sound effects are adequate.
 I’m grateful for the voice over work when someone dies or the grunts Haggar and Cody make when doing some of their moves.
 Sometimes though voice overs and sound effects get drowned out by the music which was off putting at first because I didn’t know what was going on.
 I initially thought my SNES was about to clunk out.

-Final Fight is a solid beat em up.
+In conclusion, Final Fight is a solid beat em up.
 Quite honestly it’s barebones when you want to compare it to similar games in the 16-bit era.
 But the the characters you control are quick, responsive and the gameplay is not broken.
 The overall experience is enjoyable even though there’s some terrible slowdown in various points in the game, the A.I. can be pretty cheap, and the all-important 2-player coop is sadly missing.

 HAVE AN OPINION?